 - 2.1.3 The sampler should be located as close to the sample point as practical and above the pipeline probe.
-A location up to three feet from the probe is desirable. - 2.1.4 The sample probe valve should be a large ported valve (i.e., fully opening ball valve, block valve, etc.). - 2.1.5 Once the sampler is mounted and the probe is installed, hook-up can be completed.
-The sample cylinder should be located as close to the sampler as is possible. - 2.1.6 If using a single-cavity sample cylinder, the inline relief of the pump should be set at 100 psi above maximum line pressure (see Section 4). - 2.1.7 If using a constant pressure sample cylinder, the inline relief of the pump should be set at approximately 200 psi and the cylinder must first be pre-charged. - 2.1.8 Pre-charging a constant pressure sample cylinder with a pre-charge gas can be done one of three ways: - 2.1.8.1 Connect the cylinder pre-charge valve to the pipeline (see Figure 2). - 2.1.8.2 Connect the cylinder pre-charge valve to an extra port in the sampler probe as in Figure 1.
+A location up to three feet from the probe is desirable. - 2.1.4 The sample probe valve should be a large ported valve (i.e. fully opening ball valve, block valve, etc.). - 2.1.5 Once the sampler is mounted and the probe is installed, installation can be completed.
+Place your sample cylinder on the sample cylinder holder.
+The cylinder should be located as close to the sampler as possible. - 2.1.6 If using a single-cavity sample cylinder, the in-line relief should be set at 100 psi above maximum line pressure (see Section 4). - 2.1.7 If using a constant pressure sample cylinder, the inline relief should be set at approximately 200 psi and the cylinder must first be pre-charged. - 2.1.8 Pre-charging a constant pressure sample cylinder with a pre-charge gas can be done one of three ways: - 2.1.8.1 Connect the cylinder pre-charge valve to the pipeline (see Figure 2). - 2.1.8.2 Connect the cylinder pre-charge valve to an extra port in the sampler probe (see Figure 2). - 2.1.8.3 Auxiliary pre-charge gas